amrdruid/Great-Circle-Distance/README.md

 ### Run bundle install for the gems in the gemfile

-$ bundle install
+`$ bundle install`

 ### Run the rake task to generate the output for the sample file

 `$ rake customers:generate`

-input file can be found in `lib/data/customers.txt`
+input file can be found in "lib/data/customers.txt"

-output file can be found in `lib/data/output.txt`
+output file can be found in "lib/data/output.txt"

 ### Run the test suite